An Evaluation of the Work of Charles Surrett on Preservation

 And do you want to know what I came to?
 Well, you can read the paper and see.
 But I’ll describe it briefly: I came to a little bit of uncertainty as to the best way to translate the words malakos and arsenokoites in English.
 The overall gist is more than clear: unrepentant active and passive partners in homosexual acts will not inherit the kingdom of God.
 But does the Bible consign “effeminate” men—men with higher voices or artistic sensibilities (or whatever else might count as “effeminate” in a man)—to the same eternal punishment?
 Is “effeminate” the best translation of the word in that context?
 And where precisely is the line between “masculine” and “effeminate”?
 Precisely what did Paul mean by choosing this word?

 These are all difficult questions that study of Homer, Josephus, Philo, Chrysostom, and other writers cited in the lexicon can help us answer.
 But it gets complicated.
 We can’t know with absolute, exhaustive, 100% certainty the answers to all the questions I just raised in the previous paragraph.
 We have to use the Bible and other available resources (including systematic theology, namely conclusions derived from synthesis of Scripture); we have to pray for spiritual illumination and do our best scholarly work.
 We also have to look at our world and see what kinds of dress (earrings?) and movement (certain hand motions?) are associated with effeminacy.

-And I believe this is true of 1) text as well.
+And I believe this basic principle is true of 1) text as well.

 It sounds good initially to say, “All we need is the Bible!”
 In other words, all we need is special revelation.
 But God didn’t give us inspired Hebrew and Greek dictionaries in the back of the Bible (and even if he did, we’d have to translate those).
 When two English translations differ—one says “soft” and the other says “effeminate”—it feels weird, but God gave us a situation in which we have to look outside Scripture (to standards given by his providential preservation of Hebrew and Greek usage from outside Scripture) to determine if either choice is better (or if they’re equally good or equally bad!).

 When a possible interpretation of a given passage occurs to me, it is also okay, even necessary, for me to check God’s providence as revealed in my own experience.
 Experience can never and should never trump Scripture.
 But if I read “She shall be saved in childbearing, if they continue in faith and charity and holiness with sobriety” (1 Timothy 2:15), and it occurs to me that maybe this is a promise that Christian women won’t die in childbirth, it is right for me to think of the sad stories when this has in fact occurred—and to conclude that I should opt for another interpretation.
 If I read that God “desires all people to be saved and to come to the knowledge of the truth” (1 Tim 2:4), it is right for me to consult both my Bible and my experience—clearly, not all people in Scripture or in my neighborhood are saved—in order to come to a right understanding of that passage.
-We have to look at the world as part of our Bible interpretation.
+We have to look at God’s work in the world as part of our Bible interpretation.